Ponte Vecchio, for lack of a less hackneyed word, glittered.

 Florence’s most famous bridge shone with literal light—from the orange-yellow lampposts, the bright jewelers’ shops sitting atop its weathered stones—but also with an otherworldly quiet, a kind of blinding, frozen silence I hadn’t come across in a long time.

 It was Thanksgiving, and I was alone.
 Instead of going home for the holiday this year, I’d opted to take a week-long trip to Italy.
-The decision was cost-effective—it proved cheaper to fly round-trip to Italy from New York and stay there for five nights than to travel to my parents’ house in Arizona and back—and also somewhat necessary.
-I, like many Americans, was still reeling from the presidential election and all the unfettered chaos in its wake.
+The decision was cost-effective—it proved oddly cheaper to fly round-trip to Italy from New York and stay there for five nights than to travel to my parents’ house in Arizona and back—and also somewhat necessary.
+I, like many in America and possibly all over, was still reeling from the presidential election and all the unfettered chaos in its wake.
 I left the newsroom at four in the morning on Nov.
 9, and a bone-deep tiredness had followed me around ever since.

-Late on Thanksgiving night, there on that near-empty bridge halfway across the world, as the clumps of tourists thinned out and the shops began blinking their lights off, I felt a relief.
-I felt peace.
+Late on Thanksgiving night, on that near-empty bridge halfway across the world, as the clumps of tourists thinned out and the shops began blinking their lights off, there was nothing but shadow and peace.
 I stood there in the dark for I don’t know how long, watching the water—alone, anonymous, happy.

 A scientific case for silence